 - Cutting Style

 - Color Grade

-The International Gemological Institute or IGI is the most popular that major jewelry companies in the United States and Canada use.
+The International Gemological Institute or IGI is the most popular major jewelry company in the United States and Canada.
 The IGI works like supply chain companies: fast and efficient.
-Their prices are also more superior than GIA’s prices which appeals more to diamond sellers and not with consumers.
+Their prices are also more superior than GIA’s prices which appeals more to diamond sellers and not to consumers.